NemesisPi/picoReflow/Docs/README.md

 * Thermocouple Offset     adjust if needed to calibrate experience people use only

 This software Perfect for controlling a electric kiln and is works reliably.
-The added options make it suitable for a much wider range of thermal controllers.
+The added options make it suitable for a much wider range of thermal control.